roberthodgen/roberthodgen-com/content/about/_index.md

 ---

 <p class="lead">
-  I am a full-stack software engineer who works with modern web technologies to make great web applications.
+  I am a full-stack software engineer who works with modern web technologies to make innovative web applications.
 </p>

-I believe great software is art, software can change the world, and great software is worth making.
+I believe software is art, software can change the world, and great software is worth making.

 ### History and experience